• Skip to primary navigation

 Cheeses like firm feta cubes or baby mozzarella balls, or Grilled Halloumi are all perfect on a Mezze board.

-Meat is optional, but you can add salami or any leftover cooked meat you might have in the fridge.
+Meat is optional, but salami or any leftover cooked meat can be added in the fridge.

 Dips are the most important part of my mezze platters!
-Along with this hummus, add bowls of creamy Labneh strained yogurt, Baba Ganoush, or Foul Mudammas (Broad Bean Dip).
+To accompany this hummus, add bowls of creamy Labneh strained yogurt, Baba Ganoush, or Foul Mudammas (Broad Bean Dip).

 Overhead shot of Roasted Red Pepper Hummus in a white bowl, served with pita chips on the side.